 The Julius Nyerere International Airport is smallish, and when busy, the queues for arriving passengers waiting to clear with immigration can be long.
-However. they seemed to be able to handle the large number of arriving passengers reasonably well.
-On this day, there was a large number of people waiting buy their visas on arrival, however I did not need one as East African citizens ordinarily do not need a visa for stays of less than three months.
+However, they seemed to be able to handle the large number of arriving passengers reasonably well.
+On this day, there was a large number of people waiting to buy their visas on arrival, however, I did not need one as East African citizens ordinarily do not need a visa for stays of less than three months.
 Visa requirements are easily found online

 Once out of immigration, it is possible to change money at one of the few forex bureaus at the airport.
 (1 USD was equal to about TSh 1770 at the time of my stay)

 Getting Around: Taxi’s are readily identifiable, mainly white with yellow or green stripes.
 A cab (most if not all are not metered) from the airport to the Oyster bay area costs about 35-40k Tsh (approximately 20-25 US$) meaning that one to town would be slightly less as it is closer from the airport.